Jesus declared that He was, "The Way the Truth

 Then, perhaps even as they were walking to the "Garden of Gethsemane," where He was arrested, He gave us today's lesson.

 John 15: 1-27:

 Verse 1: "I am the true vine, and my Father is the vinedresser."

-Jesus is God, God the Son, the "Alfa and Omega," the "Beginning and the End" vine!
-He is the "Messiah" In Him is completeness and all the believer can hope for including the forgiveness of sins, fulfillment of all promises, and everlasting life.
+In Him are completeness and everything a Believer can hope for, including the forgiveness of sins, fulfillment of all promises, and everlasting life.

-And Jesus says, "My Father is the Vinedresser, " and in the following verse, verse two, He tells what the Father does:
+Jesus said, "My Father is the Vinedresser," and in verse two, tells us that: